-Not-for-profits UWA (NFPs UWA) was formed by a group of scholars with a deep interest in the Not-for-profit sector.
+The Not-for-profits UWA Research Group (NFPs UWA) was formed by a group of scholars with a deep interest in the Not-for-profit sector.
 With the objective of fostering interdisciplinary research, collaboration and engagement with the Not-for-profit sector, NFPs UWA itself reflects the diversity and significance of the Not-for-profit sector.
-As such, NFPs UWA is interested in issues ranging from the nature and function of the sector, to the performance, governance, reporting and regulation of Not-for-profits.
+As such, the research group is interested in issues ranging from the nature and function of the sector, to the performance, governance, reporting and regulation of Not-for-profits.

 The primary focus of NFPs UWA is to encourage, perform and disseminate research practice and results.
-It is intended to build on the university's already significant engagement with the sector by ensuring the research profile it builds is seen as industry-centric, prioritized toward key problems, and results in outcomes that can be applied.
-As such, the following research areas are currently prioritized.
+It is intended to build on the university's already significant engagement with the sector by ensuring the research profile it builds is seen as industry-centric, prioritised toward key problems, and results in outcomes that can be applied.
+As such, the following research areas are currently prioritised.
 However, any research that is of high quality and aimed at enhancing the capacity of the Not-for-profit sector to fulfil its role is encouraged strongly.

 Key research themes:

-- NFP law, governance and accountability
+- NFP law, governance and accountability, including reporting

+- NFP performance and management

-- NFP sector development and philosophy
+- NFP finances and reserves

 - Human services policy and service delivery